tal-z/SoundsLike/README.md

 # Welcome to SoundsLike.

-## SoundsLike is a python package.
-## SoundsLike helps find words that sound like other words.
+## SoundsLike is a python package. <br>SoundsLike helps find words that sound like other words.

 ### What it does: